jdani/aiven-workhome/README.md

 1. http check could be implemented in a class.
 At first glance I understimated the complexity
 1. Receive config file path as parameter
 1. Didn't know of the json adapter included in psycopg2, so it could be used instead of writing it manually.
+1. Try to reconnect if connection to db is lost
+1. execute function to avoid cursor create, execute, close